thisdougb/go-learn/lesson2/README.md

 My wild guess is that the above list covers maybe 20% of learning Go for day to day use.
 This is a big step forwards.

-I have put an `*` next to the items in the list that are the really valuable things to understand.
+I have put a `*` next to the items in the list that are the really valuable things to understand.
 Approaching a programming task in the right frame of mind is the single biggest power-up you can make to your work.
 With a little experience and practice these things become second nature rather than explicit steps.
 And the pay-back over time is huge, as you’ll ultimately be doing more by doing less.

+In the next lesson we'll fully implement our barista type according to the plan given at the start of this lesson.

-### Homework
+## Homework

 1. Write a new function `func sings(input Barista)` which accepts a variable of type `Barista` and prints, “barista 1 sings”
 2. Create a second barista (a variable of type `Barista`) and have both baristas boogie then sing.

-#### Something more advanced
+### Something more advanced

 Modify the sing function to accept two arguments, `func sing(first Barista, second Barista)`.
 Call that function from `main()` and make the first barista sing to the second barista.
 The have the second barista return the gesture.